If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Dyson V11

-Taking note of the cleaner head is important, as this determines how clean your floors will be.
+Taking note of the cleaner head is important, as this determines how clean your floors will actually get.

-The V10 uses a very powerful direct-drive cleaner head which can be found on many of the new Dyson vacuum models.
-This is a fantastic cleaner head, but it hasn’t been designed to work on hard floors in the same way as the V11.
-It also doesn’t automatically adjust depending on what type of floor you’re vacuuming.
+The V10 uses a powerful Direct Drive cleaner head, which is found on many Dyson vacuum models.
+This is a fantastic tool, but it is not designed to seal suction on hard floors the same way the V11 does.
+It also does not automatically adjust motor speed.

 Winner